-It is a long tradition in many cultures to bring extra blessings to our food by sharing our food with others and especially to those in need who are unable to easily provide food for themselves because of poverty or sickness.
+It is a long tradition in many cultures to bring extra blessings to the food by sharing their food with others and especially with those in need, who are unable to easily provide food for themselves because of poverty or sickness.
 When they came to Australia, they did not forget this beautiful tradition and they continued to generously share with others.

 However, realizing that this is an amazingly profound and much needed assistance for many other women, who might not be know by the majority of women in the community.
 It was decided to register the Sisters With Helping Hands organisation with the Australian Charities and Not for Profit Commission (ACNC) as a registered benevolent charity with a formal governing constitution.

 As a result of being registered with ACNC, Sisters with Helping Hands was able to register with the Australian Taxation Office as a benevolent charitable organisation and that granted us tax deductible gift recipient status.
 This means that for all our volunteers, we can issue them with a tax-deductible receipt for the expenses they incurred cooking for or helping others in the community (with proof of purchase receipts).
 This will also expand access the services offered by our volunteers to many other women in need in the community.

 Sisters with Helping Hands has engaged with medical practitioners in the Logan and Brisbane areas to allow medical practitioners to offer our services to their patients that they deem may need more support from the community.
 We have also made contact with other relief and support agencies to refer their clients that may benefit from our services.
 We welcome many more volunteers to help us support other women in the community.
 Today, Sisters With Helping Hands Inc continues to expand their services to include a professional food relief services, like food hampers and hot food deliveries for those in need in the community.

 Sisters With Helping Hands is a registered National Disability Insurance Scheme (NDIS) provider.